 Whether you love winter or can’t stand the cold, the colder months are here and it helps to be prepared for the chill that can creep up on you.
-With South Africa experiencing a number of cold fronts since the start of winter, and amidst the third wave of the COVID-19 pandemic it can be a stifling time.
+With South Africa experiencing a number of cold fronts and inclement weather, colds and flu can sneak up on you.

-While it’s always a good idea to seek professional attention especially during COVID-19 but if you are just down with the common cold or flu, natural home remedies that are tried and trusted by South African homes is the winter survival guide you need.
+While it’s always a good idea to seek professional attention especially with a fifth wave of COVID-19 expected to hit, if you are just down with the common cold or flu, having a natural home remedy survival guide is never a bad thing.

 Quick recovery with common winter ailments

 Prevention is better than cure, so it’s advisable to take a good multivitamin throughout the year to boost your immune system.
 Colds are common in winter and can be treated with a hot oil rub on the chest and back.
 Eucalyptus or hemp oil is a versatile oil to keep on hand and can be used to treat a number of ailments.

 Never underestimate the power of homemade chicken soup.
 Research suggests that chicken soup is effective in reducing symptoms of upper respiratory infections and the nutrient-dense broth can help keep you hydrated.

 Change of season means changes in temperature, which affects the throat bringing on sore, scratchy throats and infections.
 If this happens, gargle with warm salt water, the anti-inflammatory properties will kickstart the healing process.
 Load up on ginger and honey tea.

 Simply slice a thumb-sized piece of ginger, keep the skin on and steep in boiling water.
 Add a teaspoon of honey and drink while warm.